Ga naar Nederlandstalige tekst

 Figure 3: Example consistent of pink noise

-Figure 4:With stereotobinaural LADSPA treated example, with gain =1.0
+Figure 4:With stereotobinaural LADSPA treated example

 The same technique is used in the program DVDtoHP, but expanded to the rear speakers and the front and LFE speakers so you can listen to 5.1 recording with headphone.
 The sound still seems to come from behind so I guess that this is not caused by discrepancy between phase and amplitude information, so there is still possibility for improvements if I understand what is causing this.
 But the spreading of the sound is much improved.
 You now can pinpoint the instruments exactly to the location, the separation of the instrument is improved.